HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

       /opt/clmgr/image/images/${IMAGE_NAME}/etc/modprobe.d/10-unsupported-modules.conf
       ```

-9. Load the HPE Slingshot drivers with the `slingshot-cxi-drivers-install` script that is provided in the `slingshot-utils` RPM.
+8. Load the HPE Slingshot drivers with the `slingshot-cxi-drivers-install` script that is provided in the `slingshot-utils` RPM.
    Skip this step if you are not using the `slingshot-cxi-drivers-install` script.

+   **Note:** `slingshot-cxi-drivers-install` must be used to load HPE Slingshot
+   drivers to ensure optimal performance for nodes where the I/O Memory Management Unit (IOMMU) is enabled with passthrough disabled.
+   Such node types include HPE Cray Supercomputing EX254n Grace Hopper nodes.

    A `modprobe.conf` for install `cxi-ss1` needs to be defined for
    `slingshot-cxi-drivers-install` to properly intercept the loading of `cxi-ss1`